 1. Recruit an Amazing Team

 Both for your pre-existing company and for your new side projects, recruit team members, vendors, and consultants who can not only help you ideate but turn your vision into reality.
 Time is limited and as one person, accomplishing all of your goals each day would be impossible.
 But with the help of other talented individuals, you can build multiple businesses that are successful.
+If the thought of hiring is overwhelming to you, consider working with a recruiter like C-Suite executive assistants.
+Utilizing a recruiter’s knowledge and expertise in finding you the perfect assistants will save you time, money, and stress.

 2. Focus on Strategy